 – WiFi Map: Shows you the GPS locations and login credentials for free Wi-Fi networks around the world.

 – GasBuddy: Helps you find the cheapest gas stations in your area.

 – NordVPN: Provides an encrypted network to protect your privacy.
 This is particularly useful in countries where websites like Google and Instagram are blocked. *Note: this VPN service charges a monthly fee.

 Best travel apps for Apple and Android devices in 2022

 I hope you’ve found this list of top travel apps in 2022 to be helpful!
 There are so many incredible (and free) travel apps out there, which makes it difficult to choose the best ones.

 In addition to using the apps listed above, it’s always a good idea to do some research on local apps in your destination.
 Each country and city seems to have their own special apps to make life easier.
 For example, when it comes to local public transportation, sometimes Google Maps will not have all the answers.

 Do you recommend any travel apps that aren’t on this list?
 I’ll be updating this article periodically, and would greatly appreciate your insight!
 Feel free to comment below or shoot me an email (firstname.lastname@example.org).
 Thanks!

-Looking for more travel tips and other best apps?
+Looking for more travel tips and other best apps for vacation?
 Check out my recent blog posts below: